sachinsu/sachinsu.github.io/work_journal/software.md

   - Active-standby - One primary (Active) , one or more replicas (standby).
 Used for High availability, read load balancing.
   - Physical replication- Copies data exactly as it appears on disk
   - Logical replication - copies data in a format that can be interpreted by other systems.
 Uses publisher/subscriber model.
 Possible to replicate between heterogenous systems.

+- LLMs at the end of 2023,
+  - LLMs help when high level reasoning is not needed, task involves regurgitating same stuff again in slightly different forms.
+They are limited by maximum size of their context
+  - what sense does it make today not to use LLMs for programming?
+Asking LLMs the right questions is a fundamental skill.
+The less it is practiced, the less one will be able to improve their work thanks to AI.
+And then, developing a descriptive ability of problems is also useful when talking to other human beings.
+  - LLMs can not be trained at much lower cost (in thousands of $) and can be run locally or on Mobile devices.